Kaklaber/Phos/README.md

 # Phos

-A single HTML file that sends a file from one screen to another phone's camera as a stream of QR codes.
-No network, no app, no pairing.
+browser-based file transfer app that sends a file from one device to another using only a screen and a camera — no network connection, no pairing, and no extra app required.

 Open the [page](https://kaklaber.github.io/Phos/) on both devices.
 One hits Receive and points its camera at the other, which hits Send and plays the file.
 At 100%, save.